-Juliann Anesi is a doctoral candidate in the Special Education and Disability Studies Department at Syracuse University, New York.
-Her educational and professional experiences are in the areas of Disability Studies, Speech Language Pathology, Special Education for grades K-12, and Women and Gender Studies.
-As a community activist and educator, Juliann has also worked with non-profit organizations and schools in American Sāmoa, California, Hawai‘i, and New York.
-Her research interests include the study of inclusive education, indigenous peoples with disabilities, institutional policy, and women with disabilities.
-Juliann is presently conducting ethnographic fieldwork on the organizing efforts of women who founded schools in Samoa for students with disabilities in the 1970-1980s.
+Juliann Anesi is a UC President’s Postdoctoral Fellow at UC Berkeley in the Gender and Women’s Studies Department.
+Her educational and professional experiences are in the areas of Disability Studies, Inclusive Education, and Gender Studies.
+Juliann has worked with non-profit organizations and schools in American Sāmoa, California, Hawai´i, and New York.
+Her research interests include the study of inclusive education, indigeneity and disability, disability policy, and women organizing in the Pacific Islands.

 Fundraising & Publicity Committee; Research & Publications Committee